Deaf (film): Reception

 Jonathan Holland of ScreenDaily assessed that the film "authentically explores the challenges faced by deaf individuals in a hearing world".

 Víctor A. Gómez of La Opinión de Málaga welcomed how the film "achieves what it sets out to do without [cheap] emotional low blows or looking like a triptych from a regional ministry of social affairs ".

 Andrea G. Bermejo of Cinemanía rated the film 5 out of 5 stars, writing that as the story becomes universal, Deaf turns into "a film about the terrible, deep and secret fears that come with motherhood".

 Juan Pando of Fotogramas rated Deaf 4 out of 5 stars, highlighting "the fresh and natural tone chosen in the narration" as the best thing about the film.

+Leslie Felperin of The Guardian rated the film 4 out of 5 stars, stating that it "becomes a bang-on illustration of how cinema can be an engine for empathy".

-In September 2025, the Academy of Cinematographic Arts and Sciences of Spain included the film within the shortlist of three candidate films to represent Spain in the Best International Film category of the 98th Academy Awards.
+In September 2025, the Academy of Cinematographic Arts and Sciences of Spain included the film in the shortlist of three candidate films to represent Spain in the Best International Film category of the 98th Academy Awards.
 Likewise, Deaf was shortlisted within the selection of five finalists vying for the Lux Audience Award, presented by the European Parliament and the European Film Academy.